 Many Americans are in danger of outliving their retirement savings.
 Annuities have many uses in financial planning, but one of the most important is providing a guaranteed income during retirement.

-You can buy annuities through life insurance companies—in fact, annuities are a form of life insurance and, like life insurance, usually require a health questionnaire or medical exam.
+You can buy annuities through life insurance companies — but unlike life insurance, you don’t have to take a medical exam.
 In exchange for paying a premium, the insurer will provide you with a monthly benefit for the term you select, which can be as long as the rest of your life…no matter how long you live.

 Annuities come in many varieties.
 You can buy single-premium annuity that will, with just one payment, give you a guaranteed monthly payment for a set period or your lifetime.
 Joint-and-survivor annuities protect couples by paying a monthly benefit to one spouse and, when he or she dies, to the survivor.
 We can help you find the type of annuity that best meets your financial needs.

 You can read more here about the different types of annuities, including fixed period, variable, single life and tax-sheltered annuities.

 Annuities are contracts that require one party to make regular payments for more than one full year to another (the annuitant).
 In exchange, the annuitant pays a premium, as with life insurance.
 In fact, annuities are a form of life insurance.
 If you want to buy an annuity, you will likely have to undergo some sort of underwriting process.